Get The Most Out Of Your Commercial Property Claim

 It is not easy to find an attorney you can trust with your property.
 There is a lot at stake for you and your business.
 That is why you need a lawyer with a proven record of success litigating commercial business property insurance claims.

 I have spent my career helping people navigate insurance disputes.
-Businesses in Louisiana and Texas trusted me with their claims after hurricanes Katrina, Rita, Gustav, Ike and Harvey.
+Businesses in Louisiana, Texas and Alabama trusted me with their claims after hurricanes Katrina, Rita, Gustav, Ike and Harvey.
 I fought for them and won.

 I have helped hundreds of businesses recover from severe property damage and business interruption.
 I start your case in the most logical place possible — I work with contractors and experts to compile a complete damage assessment of your property and business interruption.
 Then, I go to the insurance companies — organized and well-prepared to get what you deserve.